Overview of Treatment

 You may feel pain relief immediately after the surgery, but some patients do not report a decrease in pain for several days.
 The sooner this procedure is performed after a vertebral compression fracture occurs, the more effective it will be in providing long-term pain relief.

-Luckily, for our patients in Gilbert Kyphoplasty is a surgery with a very low chance of suffering any severe complications.
+Luckily, for our patients in Arizona Kyphoplasty is a surgery with a very low chance of suffering any severe complications.
 As with any medical procedure, there always remains the risk of complications.
 Common risks include: